-To lock the door from the inside, press the end of the lock lever down.
-To unlock the door from the inside, pull the front end of the lock lever.
+To lock the door from the inside, rotate the lock lever rearward.
+To unlock the door from the inside, rotate the lock lever forward.

 The red mark on the lock lever appears when the door is unlocked.

 Pull the inside door handle to open an unlocked door.